MohithS25/CSE-512-DDS-Project/README.md

 Django (for middleware API's).

 **Steps to Run the Project**
-Frontend (React)
+--Frontend (React)
-Navigate to the hospital_management/ folder: cd hospital_management
+--Navigate to the hospital_management/ folder:
+  --cd hospital_management
-Install dependencies:
+--Install dependencies:
-  npm install
+  --npm install
-Start the development server:
+--Start the development server:
-  npm run dev
+  --npm run dev
-Open the browser at http://localhost:3000 (default port for Vite).
+--Open the browser at http://localhost:3000 (default port for Vite).